microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-generative-answers.md

 This approach ensures that each topic has a focused scope and searches the most relevant knowledge source for the user's needs, providing more accurate and targeted responses.

-## Exercise 3: Customizing Output with PowerFx and Adaptive Cards (bonus step)
+## Exercise 3: Customizing Output with PowerFx and Adaptive Cards (bonus exercise)

-If you like, and if time permits, in this bonus exercise you will enhance the **No-Code/Low-Code Agents** topic created in Exercise 2 by using PowerFx expressions to parse and format the responses from the Generative Answers actions.
+This is a bonus exercise and it should take up to 10 mins to complete.
+Depending on the leftover time you can skip it or you can go through it.
+In this bonus exercise you will enhance the **No-Code/Low-Code Agents** topic created in Exercise 2 by using PowerFx expressions to parse and format the responses from the Generative Answers actions.
 You'll create adaptive cards that display both the AI-generated response and the source references, providing users with comprehensive and visually appealing information.

 ### Step 1: Enhancing the No-Code/Low-Code Topic with Adaptive Cards